-When I first walked the streets detailed below in the very early 1980s I would not have recommended the experience for the faint-hearted.
+When I first walked the streets of West Belfast in the very early 1980s I would not have recommended the experience for the faint-hearted.
 Some kids took time out from talking to me to throw a few handy bricks at a passing police car.
 After getting a snack in a shop under the serene glance of Queen Elizabeth II a few concerned citizens asked me about my business in their neighbourhood with a bit more than a hint of madness in their eyes.
-And then there was the moment when I fumbled with my camera when an armoured car passed by, earning me the undivided attention of some British soldiers.
-One of which was pointing a deadly weapon at my head.
+And then there was the moment when I fumbled with my camera when an armored car passed by, earning me the undivided attention of some British soldiers - one of which was pointing a deadly weapon at my head.

 City Hall - Stepping Out

-One thing that is amazing is how near to the city centre two of the main hotbeds of sectarian violence actually were.
+One thing that is amazing is how close the two of the main hotbeds of sectarian violence actually were to the city center.
 If not a stone's throw away, a sniper's bullet would make the distance.
-So we start our walk at Belfast's splendid City Hall in Donegall Square (yes, the double L is correct).
+So we start our walk at Belfast's splendid City Hall in Donegall Square.

 The City Hall's front lawn borders on Donegall Square North and Donegall Place, one of the city center's shopping streets, leads northwards.
-Years ago there were checkpoints and searches when you wanted go this way - after an IRA car bomb exploded here in 1972 (killing seven and injuring 150) this became necessary.
+Years ago there were checkpoints and searches when you wanted to go this way.
+This became necessary after an IRA car bomb exploded here in 1972 (killing seven and injuring 150).